 (5) The Statutes may direct that any of the matters authorised or directed in this Act to be prescribed by Statute shall be regulated by the decisions made by the Senate.

 [Section 25 amended by No. 61 of 1977 s.
 8; No. 51 of 1983 s.
 10; No. 74 of 2003 s.
-86(3).]
+86(3); No. 32 of 2016 s.
+114.]

+26A.
+Approval, publication, disallowance and proof of Statutes and by-laws

+(1) A Statute or by-law made by the Senate —

+(a) must be sealed with the common seal of the University; and

+(b) must be submitted to the Governor for approval; and

+(c) if approved by the Governor, must be published in the Gazette; and

+(d) takes effect on the later of —

+(i) the day after publication in the Gazette; or

+(ii) if a later day is specified for that purpose in the Statute, that day.

+(2) The Interpretation Act 1984 section 42 applies to a Statute or by-law approved and published under subsection (1) as if the Statute were a regulation.

+(3) In any proceedings in any court or before any person acting judicially, any of the following is sufficient evidence of a Statute —

+(a) a copy of the Statute or the by-law under the common seal of the University;

+(b) a document purporting to be a copy of the Statute or the by-law and to have been printed by the Government Printer;

+(c) a copy of the Gazette purporting to contain a copy of the Statute or the by-law.

+[Section 26A inserted by No. 32 of 2016 s.
+115.]

+26B.
+Statutes and by-laws to be made readily available to public

+(1) The Senate must ensure that the following are readily available to the public by whatever means the Senate considers appropriate —

+(a) all Statutes and by-laws approved and published under section 26A(1);

+(b) all Statutes and by-laws that are in effect immediately before the Universities Legislation Amendment Act 2016 section 115 comes into operation.

+(2) Publication in the Gazette is not sufficient compliance with subsection (1).

+(3) Subsection (1) ceases to apply to a Statute once it ceases to be in effect.

+[Section 26B inserted by No. 32 of 2016 s.
+115.]

-26. Regulations
+26. Regulations made by Senate

-(1) The Senate may by a motion approved by a majority of the members present make, alter and repeal regulations for the purpose of implementing the provisions of this Act or any Statute, and regulations so made are binding upon all academic and other staff, officers and servants of the University and all students.
+(1) The Senate may by a motion approved by a majority of the members present make, alter and repeal regulations for the purpose of implementing the provisions of this Act or any Statute, and regulations so made are binding upon all academic and other staff, officers and employees of the University and all students.

-(2) A certificate signed by the Chancellor, Pro-Chancellor, Vice-Chancellor or Secretary of the University, whose signatures shall be judicially noted, that a person named therein is a member of the academic or other staff, or an officer or servant of the University, or is a student, is sufficient evidence of that fact in the absence of proof to the contrary.
+(2) A certificate signed by the Chancellor, Deputy Chancellor, Vice-Chancellor or Secretary of the University, whose signatures shall be judicially noted, that a person named therein is a member of the academic or other staff, or an officer or employee of the University, or is a student, is sufficient evidence of that fact in the absence of proof to the contrary.

 [Section 26 amended by No. 57 of 1997 s.
 92(4); No. 74 of 2003 s.
-86(4).]

-27. Disallowance

-The provisions of section 36 of the Interpretation Act 1918 3, —

-(a) apply to a by-law made by the Senate in the name and on behalf of the University;

-(b) apply in relation to a Statute as though it were a regulation made by the Governor;

-(c) do not apply to a regulation made by the Senate under section 26, which shall take effect from the date of its promulgation in the University or from such later date as may be therein specified.
+86(4); No. 32 of 2016 s.
+116.]

+[27.
+Deleted by No. 32 of 2016 s.
+117.]

+28A.
+Regulations made by Governor

+(1) The Governor, on the recommendation of the Minister, may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.

+(2) Before making a recommendation under subsection (1), the Minister must consult with the Senate.